sony/nnabla-nas/README.md

     print(net)
 ```

-The [tutorials](docs/tutorial.md) and [examples](docs/examples.md) cover additional aspects of NnablaNAS.
+The [tutorials](docs/source/tutorials/) and [examples](docs/source/tutorials/examples.rst) cover additional aspects of NNablaNAS.

 ## Features

-The main features of NnablaNAS are
+The main features of NNablaNAS are

 ### Search spaces